fbpx

 7) Edinburgh Castle

 Edinburgh Castle dominates the skyline of Edinburgh.
 The castle is a historic fortress that stood throughout centuries on Castle Rock (from the 2nd century AD till now).
-The castle has had many means; a royal castle, royal residence, military barracks, … The castle is one of the most important strongholds in the Kingdom of Scotland as it was involved in many historical conflicts (Scottish independence for example) and has been sieged for over 26 times (making it the most besieged place in Great Britain).
+The castle has had many means; a royal castle, royal residence, military barracks, … It is one of the most important strongholds in the Kingdom of Scotland as it was involved in many historical conflicts (Scottish independence for example) and has been sieged for over 26 times (making it the most besieged place in Great Britain).

 Fun Fact: Every day at 13PM, a canon will go off to mark the time.
 This was used in the past for sailors to know what time it was.
 It is still done to this day but attracts a lot of people.